astridx/meinblog/sik/r/d3-on-angular-reusable-components/index.md

 ---
-title: "D3 on Angular: Reusable Components"
+title: 'D3 on Angular: Reusable Components'
-description: "Components become more important these days.
-In the future you will get to hear more and more about Web Components, which get available in Angular 2.0..."
+description: 'Components become more important these days.
+In the future you will get to hear more and more about Web Components, which get available in Angular 2.0...'
-date: "2015-04-03T13:50:46+02:00"
+date: '2015-04-03T13:50:46+02:00'
-categories: ["Angular", "D3"]
+categories: ['Angular', 'D3']
-keywords: ["angular d3"]
+keywords: ['angular d3']
-hashtags: ["#100DaysOfCode", "#d3js,#angularjs"]
+hashtags: ['#100DaysOfCode', '#d3js,#angularjs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />